THE UNIVERSITY OF MICHIGAN

 Prerequisites

-Graduate standing with fair familiarity with C/C++ programming on Windows.
+Graduate standing with familiarity with MATLAB programming on Windows.
 Some knowledge in optimization, algorithms and discrete mathematics would be helpful, but not required.

 Textbooks